Julian22222/PRACTICE/CICD/README.md

 # Self-hosted runners

-- allow to do CI/CD not on GitHub servers but on our local machine, --> you will use less GitHub server minutes (GitHub Free limit 2000 free minutes per mounth), better to use for big projects and quicker
+- allow to run CI/CD not on GitHub servers but on your local machine, --> you will use less GitHub server minutes (GitHub Free limit 2000 free minutes per mounth), better to use for big projects and quicker.
+When you often need to run CI/CD on your project, check different tests.
 - uses your own local machine for CI/CD

 ### How to adjust Self-hosted runners